-• When the FCW is "on", this allows the system to warn the driver of a possible collision with the vehicle in front
+- When the FCW is "on", this allows the system to warn the driver of a possible collision with the vehicle in front. - When the FCW is "off", this prevents the system from warning the driver of a possible collision with the vehicle in front.
+If the FCW is set to "off", "FCW OFF" will be displayed in the instrument cluster display. - When FCW status is set to "Only Warning", this prevents the system from providing limited active braking, or additional brake support if the driver is not braking adequately in the event of a potential frontal collision.

-- When the FCW is "off", this prevents the system from warning the driver of a possible collision with the vehicle in front.
-If the FCW is set to "off", "FCW OFF" will be displayed in the instrument cluster display. - When FCW status is set to "Only Warning", this prevents the system from providing limited active braking, or additional brake support if the driver is not braking adequately in the event of a potential frontal collision. - When FCW status is set to "Warning and Braking", this allows the system to warn the driver of a possible collision with the vehicle in front using audible/visual warnings and it applies autonomous braking. - The system will retain the last setting selected by the driver after ignition shutdown.
+- When FCW status is set to "Warning and Braking", this allows the system to warn the driver of a possible collision with the vehicle in front using audible/ visual warnings and it applies autonomous braking. - The FCW system state is defaulted to "Full On" from one ignition cycle to the next.
+If the system is turned off, it will reset to "Full On" when the vehicle is restarted.